computerfairies/mastodon/emoji_tools/README.md

 it's supposed to look for emoji in order of priority (looks in following folders if hasn't found in previous), then copy all found emoji to `../public/emoji` and build a spritesheet based on `emoji_pretty.json`

-**work in progress!!** does not build spritesheet yet, only find and copy emoji files
+**work in progress!!** there are issues building the spritesheet

 emoji svgs are not uploaded to this repo cause they're big. supply your own!

 ## how to use:
 1. run `bundle exec rails emojis:generate[ignore_existing=true]` to generate a map of all emoji 11.0 unicode codepoints
-2. run `build_spritesheet.py` to find svgs in designated folders corresponding to said codepoints
+2. run `build_spritesheet.py` to find svgs in designated folders corresponding to said codepoints and then build spritesheet with the images in `../public/emoji`
 3. run `bundle exec rails emojis:generate` (no argument this time) in order to match emoji only to available files and avoid broken images

-TODO:
-- build spritesheet